The Research Database Complex (RDC) at Indiana University

 - ApEx Developer's Guide

 MySQL: For further documentation, see the MySQL Reference Manual.

 The RDC is strictly devoted to supporting research.
 The RDC is not an instructional, classroom environment.
-If you are not doing research and wish to use a database, such as Oracle or Microsoft SQLServer, see Database and web server access for instruction.

 For RDC usage policies, including information about your responsibilities for maintaining database security and acknowledging grant support, see Research Database Complex (RDC) usage policies.